vad3l/S6/googletest/docs/advanced.md

 of any shared resource, or, if they do modify the state, they must restore the state to its original value before passing control to the next test.

+Note that `SetUpTestSuite()` may be called multiple times for a test fixture class that has derived classes, so you should not expect code in the function body to be run only once.
+Also, derived classes still have access to shared resources defined as static members, so careful consideration is needed when managing shared resources to avoid memory leaks if shared resources are not properly cleaned up in `TearDownTestSuite()`.

 Here's an example of per-test-suite set-up and tear-down:

 ```c++